 - Shop wise

 While shopping, you may have noticed that practically everything is wrapped in plastic; if not just once then double, triple, quadruple plastic packed.
 It’s almost as if you have to have a war with your purchase once you get home to extract the product from its protective plastic shield.
-So next time you go shopping, shop wise by purchasing products with less plastic packaging.
+So next time you go shopping, shop wisely by purchasing products with less plastic packaging.
 You may not be able to completely avoid plastic but it’s definitely a good start.

 - If you don’t need, don’t buy it